 Eating Jerusalem Artichokes

-The drawback to Jerusalem artichokes (and for some it's an insuperable problem) is that they contain inulin, a carbohydrate that feeds your gut bacteria.
+Jerusalem artichokes contain inulin, a carbohydrate that feeds your gut bacteria.
 It's part of the reason why this vegetable is low in calories.
-It also causes wind.
+The less desirable side effect to this is that it also causes wind.

 I love them but can't eat too many at once.
 It's said that if you eat them everyday, the explosive effect wears off, but I've never actually come across anyone who's tried this and haven't had the courage to do it myself.